Waverly Hills Laser Light Show

 My kids flat out thought it was amazing!!
 The lights are perfectly synchronized to all the Christmas favorites from Rockin’ Around the Christmas Tree to Silent Night to a seasonal Turn Down For What.
 Lights danced in front of us in so many forms and kept us all entranced for the entire show.
 We were all singing along and some wonderfully beautiful memories were made.
 I mean, who can forget a laser light show at Waverly Hills?
 Besides the flawlessly executed lights on the building’s façade, the historical setting makes for a pretty fantastic experience.

-It’s definitely worth the $25 admission for a carload of up to 7 people.
-Waverly Hills has teamed up with Dare to Care, and if you bring some non-perishable foods, you get $5 off your admission along with some holiday warm fuzzies for helping a good cause.
-Every Friday and Saturday through Christmas Eve, the shows start at 6 p.m. and are every half hour until 10 (gates open at 5:30).
+It’s definitely worth the $20 admission for a carload of up to 7 people.
+Typically: Every Friday and Saturday through Christmas Eve, the shows start at 6 p.m. and are every half hour until 10 (gates open at 5:30).
 I would recommend going around 7 for the second hour.
 We were at the first show and there were a couple technical difficulties with the sound, so when we go next year (and we WILL go next year), we’ll wait until a later showing

 The show is appropriate for all ages; just make sure everyone takes a potty break beforehand as there are no facilities.
 We were able to completely shut the engine down on the van without getting cold, but a festive idea would be to take a thermos of hot chocolate and some fuzzy blankets if the weather is a little too frightful.
 So go enjoy the show and have some Louisville Family Fun!